Boettner-eric/Homepage/README.md

 ## [Hosted on Gitub.io](https://boettner-eric.github.io/Homepage/)
 ![Template.html (github public version)](screenshots/template.png)

 This project is an attempt at a better desktop and mobile launch page.
-It has keyboard shortcuts, nested folders, cool design and is super easy to edit.
+It has keyboard shortcuts, themes, nested folders, cool design and is super easy to edit.

 # Features:
-* ### Scripted page creation
+* ### Scripted page and theme creation
  The script.py file generates html files with minimal user input
 ```
     git $ python3 script.py